 Matt and I are, of course, craft beer guys.
 But we won’t refuse the occasional glass of wine.
 Costco’s selection and pricing of wine are unbeatable – at least from what I hear from wine aficionados.
 CostcoWineBlog.com is a great site where you can read independent reviews of many of the wines that Costco sells.

 If you are borderline cheap, Costco sells a boxed Kirkland Signature Cabernet Sauvignon that costs $13.
 And although that is equivalent to the cost of a bottle of two-buck Chuck, the taste is far superior.

 If your Costco has an attached liquor store you’ll be able to score deals on spirits too.
 You’ll find an excellent selection at prices far below what you would otherwise pay at your local bottle shop.
 And Costco even has a few tasty Kirkland Signature varieties that will save you even more.
 Some have speculated that Costco’s store-brand vodka is distilled and bottled by Grey Goose – but those rumors aren’t true as it turns out.

 It’s also important to mention that many states have laws that prevent membership requirements to buy booze.
 So in most states, you’ll be able to purchase your bourbon or gin without becoming a Costco member.
 That’s another solid Costco perk available to the memberless among us!

-Getting gas at Costco can save you meaningful money
+5. Costco gas can save you meaningful money

 And it’s not just that the gas at Costco is cheap, which it is.
 Costco is also a top-tier gas retailer, which means that the fuel you are putting in your vehicle is formulated to clean engine components and reduce harmful deposits and emissions.
 Top-tier gas is often more expensive, but AAA finds that it’s often worth it to spend more and put the best gas into your car.
 But at Costco, you get the best for less.
 That’s just how they roll.